|

 Adelaide and South Australia (Lonely Planet Regional Guides S.)

-authoritative background information, and up-to-date coverage of things to see and do, these popular travel guides cover in detail countries, regions, and
+and up-to-date coverage of things to see and do, these popular travel guides cover in detail countries,

 Transport / How do I travel to South Australia